Harriet Robinson Scott: Move to Fort Snelling

 Once they were married, Harriet left St. Peter's Agency and went to live with Dred at Fort Snelling.
 Officers at the fort referred to her in their records as "Har.Etheldred" or "H.Dread."

-By September 14, 1837, Harriet was already married to Dred, and John Emerson was her slav-owner.
+By September 14, 1837, Harriet was already married to Dred, and John Emerson was her enslaver.
 On that date, she was hired out by Dr. Emerson to Lieutenant James L. Thompson, 5th Infantry, and his wife Catherine, who later testified in the Scotts' trial as a witness to their residence at Fort Snelling.

 That fall, Harriet was the only servant woman remaining at Fort Snelling and her housekeeping services were in high demand.
 She was hired out to as many as three officers before being hired exclusively to the post commandant, Major Joseph Plympton, in November.
 Taliaferro had previously hired his servant Eliza out to Plympton, and now Plympton paid Dr. Emerson for Harriet's services.